maosco/trust_core/README.md

 #endif
 ```

 The Windows directory contains the hardware abstraction layer required for WIN32.
 It makes use of this device http://www.robot-electronics.co.uk/htm/usb_iss_tech.htm.
-This is also the same interface used by the Digiseq P5 MULTOS dongle.
+This is also the same interface used by MULTOS USB dongles.

 Notes: